-1 Now on the same occasion there were some present who reported to Him about the Galileans whose blood Pilate had 1mixed with their sacrifices.
+1 Now on the same occasion there were some present who reported to Him about the Galileans whose blood Pilate had mixed with [i.e., shed along with] their sacrifices.

 38 Pilate said to Him, "What is truth?"
 And when he had said this, he went out again to the Jews and said to them, "I find no guilt in Him."